miscreant/meta/README.md

 ## AES-SIV

-The following is a more in-depth description of the core **AES-SIV** function:
+This section provides a more in-depth exploration of how the **AES-SIV** function operates.

 ### Encryption